Weiner v. Ocwen Financial Corporation, et al.

 If you are not sure whether you are a Settlement Class Member, or have any other questions about the Settlement, please review the Settlement Agreement on the "Important Documents" page or call the Settlement Administrator toll-free at 1-888-995-0316.

-• If approved, the Settlement will provide compensation and other valuable benefits to Settlement Class Members.
+• The Settlement will provide compensation and other valuable benefits to Settlement Class Members.
 These benefits include:

 • A $60 reimbursement for each BPO fee that Settlement Class Members paid during the class period (November 5, 2010 through September 29, 2017);